 However, when the person who you must report to is nowhere to be found, he’s not answering your messages or your calls, then your hopes of getting out of this situation are pretty slim.

 You’ve used to be a valuable employee whose work got consistently praised.
-But for a while now, the positive remarks and feedback are gone, while the critiques and harsh feedback becomes more frequent.
+But for a while now, the positive remarks and feedback are gone, while the critiques and harsh feedback become more frequent.

 That’s a general case in which bosses attempt to discourage an employee due to various reasons.
 These could be personal reasons or professional reasons.